zkai1/teleport/rfd/0003-extended-approval-workflows.md

-However, if the ticketing system is down, requests to login should be manually processed by the cluster administrator to provide emergency way to access the infrastructure.
+However, if the ticketing system is down, requests to login should be manually processed by the cluster administrator to provide an emergency way to access the infrastructure.

 **Access to nodes**